 No matter where you are on Earth, here are some general rules to follow for seeing Venus shortly after sunrise:

-– Use a free astronomy app, such as Stellarium, to enter your exact location.
+– Use a free astronomy app, such as Stellarium, and enter your exact location.
 You can find out where Venus is with respect to the sunrise (or the moon) in your sky on a specific date.

 – Check a good sunrise/sunset calculator for the exact time of sunrise at your location, such as this one at Sunrise Sunset Calendars.

 – Find Venus before sunrise.
 It’ll be easy because it’ll be the brightest starlike object in the sunrise direction.
 Then keep an eye on it, as long as you can, after the sun pokes above the horizon.
 Be sure not to look at the sun!
-To make it easier, position yourself so that Venus is placed in your sky in relationship to a foreground object, such as a tree or utility pole.
+To make it easier, position yourself so that Venus is placed in your sky in relation to a foreground object, such as a tree or utility pole.
 When you spot Venus in daylight, it will be small and inconspicuous.
 If you look away and look back, it will be hard to find it again.
 It helps a lot if you have an object nearby, such as a tree or the moon.

-A daylight Venus photo gallery
+Venus in the daytime photo gallery